 - People who are looking for informative videos prefer watching longer videos over shorter videos (1 minute or less)

 Conclusion on How To Monetize your Youtube channel

 So, that‘s all, folks.
 This is all that you need to know to create a successful YouTube channel and monetize your Youtube channel using affiliate marketing.
 Create many videos and build that loyal audience, which will help you pay your bills for years to come if you treat it well and succeed.

 Also, it would help if you did not stop only affiliate marketing for Youtube monetization.
-Several monetization methods for your blog works great for Youtube as well: creating an online course, ask for sponsorships, selling ebooks, offering paid consultations.
+Several monetization methods for your blog work great for Youtube as well: creating an online course, asking for sponsorships, selling ebooks, and offering paid consultations.
 Just try which one works best for you.